AndyRosla/IDGD-TypeClass/README.md

 ## Introduction

-IDGD-TypeClass is a portfolio project designed to demonstrate your skills in combining fonts.
-While you are not creating the fonts themselves, you are learning how to effectively use them in web design.
-The project consists of an "INDEX.html" file that links to four additional pages, each representing one of your class assignments.
-Its primary purpose is to showcase your work to your classmates and teacher.
+IDGD-TypeClass is a portfolio project designed to demonstrate skills in combining fonts.
+While we're not creating the fonts ourselves, we are learning how to effectively use them in web design.
+The project consists of an "INDEX.html" file that links to four additional pages, each representing one of my class assignments.
+Its primary purpose is to showcase my work to my classmates and teacher.

 ## Features